owl-project/owl-project.github.io/Samples.md

 <!-- ======================================================= -->
 ## `ll05-rtow`

-- The first-ever "real" example that re-implements ingowald's original optix-6 based "Ray Tracing in one Weekend" example with OWL.
+- The first-ever "real" example that re-implements Ingo Wald original OptiX-6 based "Ray Tracing in one Weekend" example with OWL.

-- Three different CH programs - one each for lambertian, metal, and dielectric.
+- Three different CH programs - one each for Lambertian, Metal, and Dielectric.

-- Spheres are organized in three different geometry groups (one per material type), each of which has multiple spheres
+- Spheres are organized in three different geometry groups (one per material type), each of which has multiple spheres.

-- Material parameters are stored per-material, in a buffer per each geometry (ie, the lambertian spheres geom has a buffer of lambertian matial data, etc)
+- Material parameters are stored per-material, in a buffer per each geometry (i.e., the Lambertian spheres geom has a buffer of Lambertian material data, etc).

 ![PNG file produced by this sample](samples/ll05-rtow.png.jpg){.samplepic}